Vyrologix Leronlimab Description For 2022

 Leronlimab Indication for Liver Fibrosis

-CytoDyn is also conducting a Phase 2 clinical trial for NASH to evaluate the effect of leronlimab on liver steatosis and fibrosis.
+CytoDyn is also conducting a Phase 2 clinical trial for Nonalcoholic steatohepatitis (NASH) to evaluate the effect of leronlimab on liver steatosis and fibrosis.
+There are currently no FDA-approved treatments for NASH, a leading cause of liver transplants.
+NASH is a chronic liver disease characterized histologically by hepatic inflammation and cell injury (hepatocellular ballooning) due to hepatic fat accumulation (steatosis) equal or superior to 5% of hepatocytes.
 Pre-clinical studies revealed a significant reduction in NAFLD and a reduction in liver fibrosis using leronlimab.
-There are currently no FDA-approved treatments for NASH, which is a leading cause of liver transplants.

 Leronlimab Use Against Triple-Negative Breast Cancer